vacp2p/rfc/content/docs/rfcs/13/README.md

 A mixed content topic filter with just one of either `pubsub_topic` or `content_topics` set, SHOULD be regarded as an invalid request.

 To filter on time range, the client MUST set `time_start`, `time_end` or both.
+Each `time_` field should contain a Unix epoch timestamp in nanoseconds.
 An unset `time_start` SHOULD be interpreted as "from the oldest stored entry".
 An unset `time_end` SHOULD be interpreted as "up to the youngest stored entry".